uvarc/rc-website/content/userinfo/ivy/_index.md

 - - -

+# Storage

+Ivy VM and Rio HPC have a pool of over 2 petabytes of Network Attached Storage shared amongst users.
+A PI specifies the storage space s/he would like to have when requesting access to either of these environments.
+Virtual machines do not come with any significant disk storage of their own.

 # Virtual Machines

 A virtual machine (VM) is a computing instance dedicated to your project.
 Multiple users can sign in to a single VM.